 However, as I was on a gorgeous scenic train ride recently (with no cell service) and nursing my little guy, I opened this devotional: Seeing the Unseen by Randy Alcorn.
 Wow!
 SO awesome! (@netgalley download)

-Each devotional literally takes less than 2 minutes to read.
-It makes for a great short devotional thought and will help you with your perspective.
+Each entry literally takes less than 2 minutes to read.
+It fits the need for a quick devotional thought and will help you with your perspective.

 Mundane tasks becoming an investment in God’s plan?
 Making excuses to minimize our guilt is minimizing His Grace?
 Ouch!! (learn more about the power of God’s grace and favor here): Tell me more!

 In Seeing the Unseen, the focus is on gaining an eternal perspective on your daily life activities.
 Each daily devotion has a link to an article going deeper into that specific topic, as well as verses and quotes.
-Basically, you can spend 2 minutes or 20, but it offers you short inspirational devotionals to meditate on throughout the day.
+Basically, you can spend 2 minutes or 20, but it offers you something real and faith-building to meditate on throughout the day.

 You May Also Enjoy: